karths8/K-Specialist-Approach-to-Code-Generation/README.md

 ## Information on Code

-The following sub-heading refer to a folder in the codebase and following that will be a description of what we used is for and details about the files within
+The following sub-heading refers to a folder in the codebase, and following that will be a description of what we used it for and details about the files within

 ### Data